 Full transparency — read the source material

 We believe strongly in transparency.
-Every statistic and finding on this page is derived from one of these three official documents — the contractor's own deliverables and the official assessment change data.
+Every statistic and finding on this page is derived from one of these five official documents — the contractor's own deliverables, the official assessment change data, the signed consulting contract, and the Town's filing with New York State.
 Read them yourself.
 We have not cherry-picked or manipulated any data.

 Where data appeared to support an overassessment claim but turned out to have an innocent explanation — such as new construction on a parcel that previously showed a low land sale price — we removed the claim.
 The analysis you see here has been verified against public MLS records.